First Generation Descendants of Peter Fidler

 During their father’s absences, Thomas (age 17) and his brother Charlie tried their best to run Brandon House, and in the spring of 1813 Tom was given the official HBC rank of “Writer”, and his brother Charlie began as a Labourer, both under their father’s supervision.
 Apparently the performance of these youngsters did not please McDONNELL, who didn’t think they should be trusted at Brandon House by themselves.

-Peter tried to get word to the settlement.
+Peter tried to get word to the settlement at The Forks.
 His son Charles was the only man available.
 Charlie and one other man no sooner embarked than they were surrounded by GRANT’s men, who took their guns and sent them back.
 They plundered FIDLER’s warehouse before proceeding on their way toward the mouth of the Pembina.

 Fort Douglas was recaptured on Jan 10, 1817 by Miles MacDONNELL and Captain D’ORSONNES, with troops recruited by Lord SELKIRK.
 Subsequently FIDLER built Halkett House near the Forks (which came to be known as “Fidler’s Fort”).
-Daughter Collette (“Polly”) was born there on Mar 5, 1817, although Brandon House remained the home base.
 John KIPLING (Tom’s future father-in-law) worked out of Halkett House as an interpreter around this time.
-His two year old daughter (Jane) would later become Tom’s wife.
+His two year old daughter (Jane) would later become Tom’s second wife.

 Peace had been restored at Red River.
 The Metis began to disperse; Lord SELKIRK made a Treaty with Chief PEGUIS.
 Peter resumed his tasks of surveying lots and assisting with the ever increasing influx of settlers.
 On Sep 15, 1817 he returned to Brandon House to resume his old job as a fur trader.

-In the fall of 1817 Tom and Charles were sent to build an outpost on Lake Manitoba (Dauphin House?)
+In the fall of 1817 Tom and Charles were sent to build an outpost on Lake Manitoba.

 In May of 1818 Tom’s 16 year old sister (Sarah) became the wife of William WILLIAMS (1800-1837), recently appointed Governor of the Southern Department of the HBC, a man old enough to be her father.